 - Here is a collection of “Little Red Hen” printables from Enchanted Learning, including a story map, word search, spelling lists, and more.

-- Here are nice PDF lessons from August House for PreK through 1st grade.
+- Here are some nice reproducibles for PreK through 1st grade.

 - Here you can find the story told in English and Gullah by Aunt Pearlie-Sue, with read-along pages.
 This would make a nice computer center.

 - For the youngest students, the story has the lesson that the hen could do the things herself but her friends should have helped her.
 A combination of being proud of things you can do yourself and thinking of ways to help others is a good character lesson for this story.
 The value of hard work is another.